puf/puf.io/notes/socials/2025-05-25 San Francisco Carnaval in the  Mission district.md

 ![bull running](https://i.imgur.com/iF6i1Ml.gif)

 In the peak areas of the route (the western part of 24th and southern part of mission street), expect to have spectators 3 to 5 rows deep though.
 If you dislike crowds, come early - but even if you're at peak hours, you can easily move a block away and still catch the vibe.
 It's fun!

+For more information on upcoming events and how to participate, visit the official [Carnaval San Francisco website][carnavalsite].

  [carnavalsite]: https://carnavalsanfrancisco.org/